flpvsk/flpvsk.com/site-flpvsk.com/pages/blog/2019-03-08-control-vs-effort-in-api-design/index.md

 common cases with a bunch of "holes" drilled into it to get to the lower-level functionality browsers have (and had for a while.)

-That's why we can draw arbitrary shapes on an html canvas, but we can't make those shapes a proper part of DOM, CSSOM or AOM (Accessibility Object Model).
+That's why we can draw arbitrary shapes on an HTML canvas, but we can't make those shapes a proper part of DOM, CSSOM or AOM (Accessibility Object Model).